g3ano/file-sharing-system/README.md

 # API Docerized

-The API for filesharing system with Larave containerized with Docker.
+The API for filesharing system with Laravel containerized with Docker.